zenobio93/seat-docs/docs/installation/docker_installation.md

 ## Configuration Changes

-All of relevant configuration lives inside the `.env` file, next to your `docker-compose.yml` file.
-Modify their values by opening it in a text editor, making the appropriate changes and saving it again.
+All of the relevant configuration lives inside the `.env` file, next to your `docker-compose.yml` file.
+Modify their values by opening it in a text editor, making the appropriate changes, and saving it again.
 Once that is done, run `docker-compose up -d` again to restart the container environment.

 !!! success
     You made it!
 Use a browser and browse to the IP address / hostname of your server to access SeAT!